Ophelia

-Ophelia (/oUˈfiːliə/) is a character in William Shakespeare's drama Hamlet (1599–1601).
+Ophelia (/oUˈfiːliə/ oh-FEE-lee-ə) is a character in William Shakespeare's drama Hamlet (1599–1601).
 She is a young noblewoman of Denmark, the daughter of Polonius, sister of Laertes and potential wife of Prince Hamlet.
 Due to Hamlet's actions, Ophelia ultimately becomes mad and drowns.

-Ophelia, and Hamlet's mother, Queen Gertrude, are the only two female characters in the play.

 Name

 Like most characters in Hamlet, despite the plot taking place in Denmark, Ophelia's name is not of Danish origin.
 It first appeared in Jacopo Sannazaro's 1504 poem Arcadia (as Ofelia), probably derived from Ancient Greek ὠφέλεια (ōphéleia, "benefit").

+Origins

+The character of Ophelia is original to Shakespeare, but is believed to be inspired by an episode in Saxo Grammaticus' Amleth (c.
+1200), one of the sources of Hamlet, in which Prince Amleth feigns idiocy and his (unnamed) foster-sister is offered to him as a temptation.

+Ophelia's drowning while making flower garlands is possibly inspired by a real event: a 1569 coroner's report, discovered by historians in 2011, mentions the accidental drowning of 2 1/2-year-old Jane Shaxspere in Upton Warren, a village 19 mi northwest of Stratford-upon-Avon.
+She fell into a water channel while picking corn marigolds, and her surname suggests she could have been a relative of Shakespeare (English names were not consistently spelled at the time, and the playwright's name appears as Shaxpere in documents).
+Shakespeare was 5 years old at the time of Jane's drowning.

 Character

 Ophelia is obedient to her father and well-loved by many characters.
 When Polonius tells her to stop seeing Hamlet, she does so.
-When he tells her to set up a meeting so that he and Claudius could spy on him, she does so.
+When he tells her to set up a meeting so that he and Claudius can spy on him, she does so.
 Ophelia is a foil to Hamlet and Laertes, contrasting and inspiring their behaviour.
+Ophelia and Hamlet's mother, Queen Gertrude, are the only two female characters in the play.